-Serbia: Electricity market, 70 traders to fight for customers with prices and conditions, consumers not ready for market rules27.
-December 2013. / News Serbia Energy
+Serbia: Electricity market, 70 traders to fight for customers with prices and conditions, consumers not ready for market rules, News Serbia Energy

 At the beginning of this year, although it almost was not noticed in the public, began the liberalization of the electricity market in Serbia, and that process will continue next year, but also in 2015th.
 The liberalization and opening of the electricity market means opportunity, and sometimes the consumer obligation to enter into contracts with electricity suppliers in the market.
 For now, this applies only to large companies, but for a year also households will enter into such contracts.

 The liberalization of the electricity market should bring significant changes in the country – to abolish monopoly in this area and introduce competition.
 Such a step, due to the competition growth and struggle for every consumer, has led to lowering kilowatts prices in developed countries, and in recent months this happens in Croatia.
 Whether something similar should be expected in Serbia, especially in 2015th, when all consumers will be able to choose a supplier, we will see.
 The current electricity price in Serbia is the lowest in the region and the big question is whether there is space for kilowatt to be cheaper.

 Thus, the market opening has started this year for the customers at high voltage.
 Among them there are large electricity consumers, mainly large factories and processors: “Petroleum Industry of Serbia”, “Belgrade Power Plants”, “Lafarge”, “Azotara”, “Petrohemija”, “Fiat” … at the beginning of this year there were 26 customers.
 It is interesting that only one of them chose one of a total of 70 licensed electricity suppliers in Serbia, and did not elect “Serbia Power Utility Company”.